muquit/cubic-ubuntu-server-fix/README.md

 For Ubuntu Server ISOs, the fix properly extracts both squashfs files, ensuring all components (including WiFi drivers and other server-specific components) are included in the final customized ISO.

+Note: While the ISO now builds successfully, there may still be issues with WiFi functionality during installation if not connected to Ethernet.
+This appears to be a separate issue from the extraction problem.

 ## Building from source

 - If you need to build the package yourself: install all dependencies first.
 Look at cubic/debian/control for detalis.
 Run the scripts as a regular user and not root.